xiao-guangv/BHA2022/docs/week2/week2.md

 Many thought it was polished.
 In reality, he produced beautiful lenses by heating and melting glass, then dropping it into water and letting it cool.<br>
 <img width="250" alt="img" src="week2_5.jpeg">
+* There are two types of microscopes.
+  * Type viewd from top
+  * Type viewed from below